Back to blog

 You need to identify the weaknesses of your customer interactions and set goals to address them.

-2. Defining Your Mobile App's Target Audience and User Actions
+2. How to Define Your Mobile App's Target Audience and User Actions

 Give a brief portrait of your ideal customer and what they will do in your app.
 For example, in retail, a customer might fill a shopping cart with products, add the delivery, enter a promo code, sort and pay for an item, ask the chatbot, read product descriptions, add products to favorites, make a return request and more.
 First, describe the actions your customers usually perform, and then indicate the desired features that can be achieved with your new app.